kai-luni/UdacityTermOneProjTwo/readme.md

 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+ >>>>>>>>>>>>>>>>>>>>>>

+The architecture I used was the LeNet Convolutional Neural Network implementation provided from Udacity.
+I stayed with this architecture as it had promising results with an accuracy of 89% from the start.
+My first approach was to add a new Fully connected layer as I learned in class "The deeper the better".
+The increase in accuracy was small and I added a droput on the second convolutional layer and the accuracy improved more as expected.

+Next I went to adding more contrast to the rgb training pictures and with those I was in the range of 92% accuracy and I stayed there for a long time.
+I started to flip certain images to multiply them, took even amounts of pictures by each class and tried different learning rates and sample sizes.
+I also started multiplying and slightly changing the training samples by rotation and transformation.
+It seemed to get over this 92% accuracy was difficult.

+After that I changed the pictures to grayscale and applied Adaptive Histogram Equalization.
+The function from skimage.exposure has the 2 parameters kernel_size nad clip_limit and I kept changing them until especially the brighness of the pictures was satisfying.
+My final parameters are 575 for kernel_size and 0.009 for clip_limit.
+With those much better quality samples I was much closes to the accuracy of 93%.

+The breakthrough came when I changed the convolutional layers.
+I added one more layer which took a bit time to calculate the output sizes of each layer and get a reasonable size for the first fully connected layer.
+After the new layer no Max Pooling was applied, because it always halfes the picture size and the final output would have been to small.
+A seemingly good output after the third convolutional layer could be finally archieved by the padding 'VALID'.
+This reconstruction increased the amount of neurons in the architecture and in contrast to the added fully connected layer in the beginning, this time there was a leap in Accuracy to as high as 95%.

+In the last step I finetuned droput and applied it on all 3 convolutional layers, decreased the intensity of the transformation and added some noise to some pictures.
+Further on I reloaded all the standard pictures, and just applied Adaptive Histogram Equalization without multliplying and so on.
+In this second round I also halfed the learning rate again.
+The idea is to finetune the neural network.
+Just the very lust step of finetuning increased the result another 0.6%.

 ###Test a Model on New Images